 Here are Healthcare.gov’s main headers:

-…the only good news here is, at least gzip is being used.
+…the only good news here is that gzip is being used.

-The next problem, also indicated by the headers, or a lack thereof, is no caching of static files.
-For example, all of these files (and many others) are missing caching headers:
+The next problem, also indicated by the headers is no caching setup for static files.
+For example, all of these files (and many others) are missing browser caching headers:

 https://assets.healthcare.gov/global/js/lib/jquery-1.8.2.js https://www.healthcare.gov/css/all.css https://www.healthcare.gov/css/print.css https://www.healthcare.gov/css/style-mobile.css https://www.healthcare.gov/images/adriana.jpg https://www.healthcare.gov/images/bg-content.png https://www.healthcare.gov/images/bg-footer.png https://www.healthcare.gov/images/dark-bg.png https://www.healthcare.gov/images/logo.png https://www.healthcare.gov/images/sprite.png https://www.healthcare.gov/js/all.js https://cdn.optimizely.com/js/166688199.js https://dnn506yrbagrg.cloudfront.net/pages/scripts/0011/1179.js?384024 https://static.chartbeat.com/js/chartbeat.js https://cdn3.optimizely.com/js/geo.js